morph-dev/young-ethereum/README.md

     1. Fetches the block header and trace
         - These are saved locally in `block.X.json` and fetching will be skipped if they are present
     1. Updates the tree state
-    1. Export proofs for each modified account into `proofs.partial.block.X.json`
+    1. Creates partial block proof
-        - **Note:** there will be no proof for block 0
+        - Partial block proof contains proofs only for accounts modified in the current block
     1. If `--disable-full-state-proof-per-block` flag is not set:
         1. Exports proofs for all accounts in the state tree into `proofs.full.block.X.json`
         1. Exports entire state tree for current block into `tree.block.X.json`
-1. Exports all state trees since genesis into `tree.archive.X.json`
+1. Exports all state trees since genesis into `archive.tree.X.json`
+1. Exports all partial block proofs since genesis into `archive.proofs.X.json`